Dima-and-Dima/My_progect_1/README.md

 # My_project_1
 Atmega progect.
 Pellet and wood automation.
-Dima-and-Dima
+Dima-and-Dima ...

-You can see  the project wrote in  C.

 Monitoring and Control Systems intended  a boiler any type .